Star Trek: The Next Generation: Season 4 (1990–1991)

 Brannon Braga and Jeri Taylor joined the show in its fourth season.
-The fourth season surpassed the Original Series in series length with the production of TNGs 80th episode, "Legacy".
+During the fourth season, the series surpassed the Original Series in series length, with the production of TNGs 80th episode, "Legacy".
 A new alien race, the Cardassians, made their first appearance in "The Wounded".
 They later were heavily featured in Star Trek: Deep Space Nine.
+The episode "Final Mission" marked the last regular series appearance of Wil Wheaton, who played wunderkind Wesley Crusher.
 The season finale, "Redemption", was the 100th episode, and the cast and crew (including creator Gene Roddenberry) celebrated the historic milestone on the bridge set.
 Footage of this was seen in the Star Trek 25th-anniversary special hosted by William Shatner and Leonard Nimoy, which aired later in the year.
 Seven fourth-season episodes were nominated for eight Emmys.
 "The Best of Both Worlds, Part II" won for both Outstanding Sound Editing in a Series and Outstanding Sound Mixing for a Series.
-Character Wesley Crusher leaves the series in season four to go to Starfleet Academy.
 "Family" is the only TNG episode where Data does not appear on-screen.
 The season ran from 1990 to 1991.